Government hopes to improve pension transfer process

 - improving the current system;

 - overhauling the system so a member's pension follows them when they move jobs;

-- automatically transferring small pots into a low-cost provider
+- automatically transferring small pots into a low-cost provider such as Nest.

 Pension providers have raised concerns over the complexity of occupational pension scheme transfers and over slow response from closed life insurers.

 The main problems reported with transfers are slow response of trustees to transfer requests, complexity of occupational pension scheme rules and "archaic" computer systems used to store occupational scheme details.

 Read the DWP's research here.